Want to Compile Your poems, Essays, or Stories into a Collection?

 ☐ I read through each piece without harsh judgment or revision

-☐ I noticed recurring themes, imagery, or emotional threads
+☐ I took note of recurring themes, imagery, or emotional threads

 ☐ I highlighted pieces that still feel strong, even after time has passed